 Regulatory Authorities re-iterated that their drafting was intended to apply only to complex data and indicated that they wished to proceed with their proposal as drafted (as opposed to the alternative that had been suggested by SSE) as a result.

 Discussion continued with some members indicating concern that the proposal as drafted did not produce legal certainty that the application of bidding controls was to complex and not simple offer data.
-The Regulatory Authorities agreed to record an action to issue a note to clarify that monitoring and bidding controls applied only to complex data in order to give some comfort.
+The Regulatory Authorities agreed to consider an action to issue a note to clarify that bidding controls would be applied only to complex data in order to give some comfort.

-A Generator Member suggested that whether the proposal went ahead or not would be immaterial in practice given that the SEM Committee had already taken a decision on the subject.
+The abstaining Supplier Member cited the fact that the SEM Committee had already taken a decision on the subject rendered the discussion moot.
 Another Generator Member indicated that in their view it is important that the application to complex data only is captured in the Code.

+A Generator Member suggested to alleviate the legal concerns around the modification and General Generator Licence Condition 15.1, the Regulatory Authorities could provide a direction to generator licence holders (through condition 17) that states the commercial offer data is specific to complex bids only.

+A Generator Member would also like to add to the “modifications committee views” comments their disappointment with the circumventing of the Generator Licence process through T&SC modifications and that the timing of proposed modification has put participants under significant pressure to accept the modification in light of the upcoming go-live date.

 Proposed Legal Drafting

 As set out in Appendix 1